February 13, 2026

 The people who know the LEAST about hiking boots are MOST likely to share recommendations on social media.
 Real footwear experts won't recommend hiking boots without knowing your fit, body, pack weight, hiking style, etc.

 If you go to a real outdoor gear shop, outdoor industry pros won't tell you to wear whatever they wear.
-They'll determine your fit and ask you a series of qualifying questions to figure out what you need (and don't need) for the hikes you do: Where will you be doing most of your hiking?
+They'll first fit you.
+Then they'll ask you a series of qualifying questions to figure out what you need—and don't need—given your body, budget, experience level, and hiking style: Where will you be doing most of your hiking?
 Do you have a history of foot or ankle issues?
 How much weight will you be carrying?
 What's most important to you: price, weight savings, or support?
 Then they'll pull 2-3 pairs for you to try on.

 That's because choosing the right hiking boot is a match-making process—not a popularity content.
 Here's how to choose hiking boots that fit you and match your hiking style.